ChrisLindland/racecar-website/docs/maps/localization/particle_filter_usage.md

 ## Running Localization
 (1).
 If you have followed the installation instructions as intended, the maps the particle filter uses will be in "~/localization/localization_ws/src/maps".
 Assuming you have a ".pgm" file and a ".yaml" file in your "~/mapfile" folder, then you can copy all these files with: `cp ~/mapfiles/* ~/localization/localization_ws/src/maps`.<br>
 (2).
 To select which map to use for localization, you'll need to modify your "map_server.launch" file in "~/localization/localization_ws/src/launch".
 You may need to chmod it to edit it.
 Launch files essentially tell `roslaunch` how to run nodes in a package.
 The modification is simply replacing "basement_fixed.map.yaml" with the name of your ".yaml" file.<br>
+  * Debugging tip: We recommend keeping the default path "$(find particle_filter)/maps/<yaml_file_name>.yaml".
+If `roslaunch` doesn't seem to find the ".yaml", double check the filename (no really, stop and do that).
+Then you can try putting in the full path: "/home/racecar/localization/localization_ws/src/maps/<yaml_file_name>.yaml".
+Do not try using "~/"! `roslaunch` does not know what "~/" means like the terminal shell does.
 (3).
 Now we can get cooking!
 In the car's terminal, run `teleop`.<br>
 (4).
 Then in another tab/window, run:
 ```bash